sunsheeppoplar/ksniff/README.md

 When working with micro-services, many times it's very helpful to get a capture of the network activity between your micro-service and its dependencies.

-ksniff use kubectl to upload a statically compiled tcpdump binary to your pod and redirecting it's output to your local Wireshark for smooth network debugging experience.
+ksniff use kubectl to upload a statically compiled tcpdump binary to your pod and redirecting its output to your local Wireshark for smooth network debugging experience.

 ### Demo